AnasGamal/AnasGamal/README.md

 ## 👨‍💻 About Me

-Undergraduate researcher at Stetson University working on vLLMs in transporation, Algorithms, SNNs for Epilepsy Prediction
+Undergraduate researcher at Stetson University working on Computer Vision for transporation safety, Ethical AI and Neuromorphic Computing for Epilepsy Prediction

 ## 🛠️ Tech Stack